intel/dffml/docs/arch/alice/discussion/0023/index.md

 - [Down the Rabbit-Hole](https://github.com/intel/dffml/discussions/1369#discussioncomment-2663771)

-Together we'll build Alice.
+Together we'll build Alice the AI software architect.
 We'll be successful when Alice successfully maintains a codebase as the only maintainer for a year.
 Debugging issues, writing fixes, reviewing code, accepting pull requests, refactoring the code base post PR merge, dealing with vulnerabilities, cutting releases, maintaining release branches, and completing development work in alignment with the plugin's universal blueprint.
 She will modify, submit pull requests to, and track upstreaming of patches to her dependencies to achieve the cleanest architecture possible.
 We'll interact with her as we would any other remote developer.

 We'll need to build the foundations of Alice's thought processes.
 Throughout this series, we'll rely heavily on a mental model based on how humans think and problem solve.
 By the end of this series we'll have ensured Alice has all the primitive operations she requires to carry out the scientific process.